philipdarke/rsync-backup/README.md

 A [template `input.rsync` file](https://github.com/philipdarke/rsync-backup/blob/master/input.rsync) is provided.
 See the [tutorial](https://github.com/philipdarke/rsync-backup/blob/master/TUTORIAL.md) for usage examples.

-1. Individual files/directories to include in the backup should start with `+` e.g. `+/home/`.
+1. Individual files/directories to include in the backup should start with `+` e.g. `+ /home/`.
 All subdirectories will also be included.

-2. Individual directories to exclude from backup should start with `-` e.g. `-/home/gems/`.
+2. Individual directories to exclude from backup should start with `-` e.g. `- /home/gems/`.
 All subdirectories will also be excluded.
 It is not possible to exclude a specific file, only a directory and its subdirectories.

-3. If you want to exclude multiple directories with the same name, start the directory name with `:` with no closing back/forward slash.
-For example, adding the line `:.venv` will result in all paths including `/.venv/` (plus their subdirectories) being excluded.
+3. If you want to exclude multiple directories with the same name, start the directory name with `*` with no closing back/forward slash.
+For example, adding the line `* .venv` will result in all paths including `/.venv/` (plus their subdirectories) being excluded.

 4. Paths can be Windows format (starting with the drive letter) or Linux format (starting with a forward-slash).